albgarre/bioinactivation/cran-comments.md

 ## R CMD check results

-There were no ERRORs, or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was one NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Alberto Garre <garre.alberto@gmail.com>' New maintainer:
-  Alberto Garre <garre.alberto@gmail.com>
-Old maintainer(s):
-  Alberto Garre Perez <garre.alberto@gmail.com>

-The second family name has been removed from the authors.
-The e-mail has not been modified, so this NOTE should be irrelevant.

 ## Reverse dependencies